 As an elementary teacher, I’m passionate about making learning engaging for kids.
 One exciting approach I love is called ‘learning in disguise,’ or stealth learning.
 Learning exists beyond textbooks and traditional classrooms…

-Montessori’s 4 Planes of Development: Spotlight on Elementary Growth
+Montessori Planes of Development (With a Spotlight on the Elementary Years)

 Get Engaging Montessori-Aligned Resources in Your Inbox